vitessio/website/content/en/docs/14.0/reference/vreplication/migrate.md

 Migrate -all -tablet_types "REPLICA" -source <mount name>.<source keyspace> Create <workflow identifier>
 ```

-To verify the Migration you can also perform VDiff with the `-tablet_types` option:
+To verify the Migration you can also perform VDiff with the `--tablet_types` option:

 ```
 VDiff -tablet_types "REPLICA"  <target keyspace>.<workflow identifier>